 Dr. Uhls has written a parenting book called Media Moms and Digital Dads: A Fact not Fear Approach to Parenting in the Digital Age, which is a synthesis of peer reviewed research, written in an accessible style for parents, educators and students.
-She also works part time with the national non-profit Common Sense Media on entertainment outreach and works with media companies such as Disney and Henson Pictures to share her expertise.
+She is on the leadership council of UCLA's Psychology in Action, a graduate student run program that helps students learn how to translate scientific research for the general public.
+She is an advisor to the Learning Sciences Exchange, funded by the Jacobs Foundation, an advisor to the non-profit Common Sense Media, on the advisory council of YouTube Kids and Family and the advisory council for Barbie.

 As the American-born child of Iranian immigrants, Yalda cares passionately about diversity, inclusion and equity and looks to educate youth and adults about myriad ways that explicit and implicit biases affect development.
-Having benefited from the University of California system – her BA is from UCB, and her MBA and PhD are from UCLA – she believes in the value of public school education and works to pay it forward as an adjunct professor at UCLA and a tutor for homeless children at the non-profit School on Wheels.
-Most importantly, she is the mom of two digital teens, a boy and a girl.
+Having benefited from the University of California system – her BA is from UCB, and her MBA and PhD are from UCLA – she believes in the value of public school education and works to pay it forward as an adjunct professor at UCLA and mentor to students, both undergraduate and graduate.